Saint Gregory the Great, Pope and Doctor

 Gregory is also remembered for his interest in the development of the liturgy.
 Many prayers in the Roman liturgy reflect his ideas, if not actually composed by him.
 He moved the Pater Noster (Our Father) to its present position immediately after the Eucharistic Prayer.
 He also added material to the Hanc igitur (Father, accept this offering…) in the First Eucharistic Prayer (also known as the Roman Canon).
 He also introduced the nine-fold Kyrie at the beginning of the Mass, as it still is in the Tridentine Rite.
 His name has also long been linked with Church music and especially by the Chant which bears his name.
 It is believed he was much involved in the development of a number of forms of plainchant.

-Although his own monastery did not follow the Benedictine rule, Gregory wrote a life of Benedict and he was seen as embodying the Benedictine spirit.
+Although his own monastery did not follow the Benedictine rule, Gregory wrote The Life of St Benedict and he was seen as embodying the Benedictine spirit.
 Few had more influence on medieval monastic life.

 Although he was pope for just 13 years, his influence on the development of the Church and of the papacy in the Middle Ages was regarded as far-reaching.
 He certainly earned the title of ‘Great’ given to him.

-During much of his life he suffered from gout and digestive problems but was intellectually active to the end.
-He is believed to have been 65 and 70 when he died in 604 and was soon acclaimed a saint.
+During much of his life he suffered from gout and digestive problems, but was intellectually active to the end.
+He is believed to have been between 65 and 70 when he died in 604 and was soon acclaimed a saint.